sfu-arch/Root-Cache--Software-Performance-Model/README.md

 Type 3: Utilises the `srange` and `erange` parameters, to set the end_range of search for the first part of the search.
 The skewed search starts from erange.

-Type 4: Utilises the `randomness` parameter, to set the percentage of random numbers to search out of the total number of keys to search.
+Type 4: Utilises the `randomness` to set the percentage of random numbers to search out of the total number of keys to search, `srange` and `erange` parameters, to set the end_range of search for the first part of the search parameter.
+Sequential Search till srange then random till 30% of n, then start sequential from erange.

 These then aid in searching the B-Tree.